CartoDB/dataservices-api/doc/demographic_functions.md

 Name | Description | Example Values
 --- | --- | ---
-username | The username of your CartoDB account where the Data Observatory has been enabled  | `username` point geometry | A WKB point geometry.
+username | The username of your CartoDB account where the Data Observatory has been enabled  | `username` point geometry | A point geometry.
 You can use the helper function, `CDB_LatLng` to quickly generate one from latitude and longitude | `CDB_LatLng(40.760410,-73.964242)`

 ### Returns